 The role of the subject leader is pivotal in the successful implementation of our curriculum.
 We aim for all subject leaders to have the knowledge, expertise and practical skill to be able to lead their areas effectively.
-Each curriculum subject has a dedicated subject leader with clear roles and responsibilities.
-They are responsible for the curriculum design, delivery and impact in their own curriculum area.
-Subject leaders and leaders at all levels, including Governors regularly review and quality assure the subject areas to ensure that is being implemented well and coverage and breadth and balance is adequate.
+Each curriculum subject has a dedicated team with clear roles and responsibilities.
+Subject leaders and leaders at all levels, including Governors, regularly review and quality assure the subject areas.

-The curriculum at Earlswood is carefully mapped out to ensure that pupils acquire knowledge, vocabulary and skills in a well-thought out and progressive manner in every curriculum subject ensuring sufficient coverage across each subject over time.
+The curriculum at Earlswood is carefully mapped out to ensure that pupils acquire knowledge, vocabulary and skills in a well-thought out and progressive manner in every curriculum subject ensuring coverage across each subject over time.
 New learning is based upon what has been taught before and prepares pupils for what they will learn next.
-There are clear end points which pupils work towards on their learning journey.
-We know that if our pupils are learning our curriculum, they are making progress and are being prepared for the next stage of their educational journey.

 Assessment at Earlswood is designed thoughtfully to shape future learning.
-It is not excessive or onerous as it is part of the day-to-day working practises of the classroom.
+It is not excessive or onerous as it is part of the day-to-day cycle of teaching and learning in the classroom.
 Teachers ensure that pupils embed key concepts in their long-term memory.
 Key skills and objectives for curriculum areas are revisited throughout the year and applied in different contexts.
 Pupils revisit prior learning as an introduction to their new learning and this provides a context upon which pupils can integrate their ‘new knowledge’ into a wider context.
 Assessments are reliable and are moderated to ensure that expected outcomes are fully understood by all staff.